Giftpilz0/giftpilz0.github.io/docs/projects/ansible/general/dotfiles.md

 title: Dotfiles Role
 ---

-This Ansible role can be used to configure vim, bash and readline.
+This Ansible role can be used to configure vim, bash, hyprland, eww, helix and readline.

 ______________________________________________________________________